mseckykoebel/website/blog-posts/raiso-how-did-we-get-here-pt-2.md

 ![Two halves of the ocean](https://images.unsplash.com/photo-1507880572231-f85401ce76e6?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=2458&q=80)
 _Photo by [Michael Olsen](https://unsplash.com/@mganeolsen) on [Unsplash](https://unsplash.com/s/photos/yin-yang?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)_

-_I started [RAISO (soon to be called Raiso)](https://raiso.org) last November because I was concerned with the rapid growth of automation, and the future of business models based on extraction, and making commodities out of human behavior_.
+_I started [RAISO](https://raiso.org) last November because I was concerned with the rapid growth of automation, and the future of business models based on extraction, and making commodities out of human behavior_.

 I also did it to get some experience as a founder before I left Northwestern.
 I was in over my head when I founded _Lighthouse_ (something that I'll talk more on later), and knowing that it was flaming out, I wanted a new challenge that could teach me the basics of how to lead a lot of people in a field I am interested in.
 Also, not having any explicit profit incentive is a small benefit (although I don't think i'll have a career in public interest).